acmdas/das_fieldstones/appearances.md

 Now there are no harder sayings to be found in The Gospels than the group which deal with the use and purpose of parabolic utterance.
 Take for instance the verses which follow immediately after the parable of the sower in the 13th Chapter of St. Matthew (vv, 9-13):

->Who hath ears to hear, let him hear
+>Who hath ears to hear, let him hear.

 >And the disciples came, and said unto him, Why speakest thou unto them in parables?